Duke Energy Florida (Duke Energy Florida, LLC)

 Page updated

 Duke Energy Florida, operating as Duke Energy Florida, LLC, is an investor-owned electric utility serving customers in Florida.
-North/central Florida — Jacksonville to Lakeland/Plant City inland.
+North/central Florida — Jacksonville to Plant City inland.
 Largest contiguous IOU territory in FL.
 FPSC typical $189.24 @ 1,000 kWh.
-Jacksonville, Ocala, Kissimmee, Lakeland, Winter Haven in parts (municipal/other overlap).
+City of Gainesville is served by municipal GRU (not Duke).
+Lakeland served by municipal Lakeland Electric; Jacksonville, Kissimmee, Winter Haven in parts (municipal/other overlap).
+Pinellas Park and Largo are in Duke’s Pinellas territory (not TECO).
+Ocala city limits are municipal Ocala Electric; Lake City and Palatka are primarily Clay Electric Cooperative.

 This page brings together tariff-based rate information from our research, federal EIA statistics on sales and generation when available, and the cities and states this provider serves.